vincentbernat/pulumi-take1/README.md

 ## Setup

-Use the local filesystem to store states.
+Use the local filesystem to store states and select `dev` as the default (and only) stack.

 ```
 pulumi login file://.
+pulumi stack select dev
 ```